AOSC-Tracking/bigsh0t/README.md

 ### Zenith Correction

 Stabilizes 360 footage using the orientation sensor data in the video file.
-Currently it can
+Currently it can read zenith correction data from Ricoh Theta SC and Ricoh Theta SC2 cameras.

 #### Parameters

- * **File**: Path to file that will be used to store the analysis data.
+ * **File**: Path to video file that will be inspected for sensor data.
+Typically this is the same file as the clip the filter is applied to.

  * **Start Offset**: The offset into the stabilization file that corresponds to the start of this clip.
 Press the **Undo** button to set it from Shotcut timeline.
 For example, if you have a 30 second clip, analyze it all, and then split it into three clips of 10 seconds each, then the start offsets should be 0s, 10s, and 20s.